medaliadweni/resume/README.md

 ### Automatic Deployment

-1. Push your changes to the `main` branch
+1. Push your changes to the `main` or `master` branch
 2. GitHub Actions will automatically build and deploy your app to GitHub Pages
-3. Your app will be available at `https://[your-username].github.io/cvmed/`
+3. Your app will be available at `https://[your-username].github.io/resume/`

 ### Manual Deployment

 If you prefer to deploy manually:

-1. Build the web app: `flutter build web --release --base-href /cvmed/`
+1. Build the web app: `flutter build web --release --base-href /resume/`
 2. Navigate to your GitHub repository settings
 3. Go to Pages section
 4. Select the `gh-pages` branch and `/` (root) folder